Pancreas: Development

-The pancreas forms during development from two buds that arise from the duodenal part of the foregut, an embryonic tube that is a precursor to the gastrointestinal tract.
+The pancreas forms during development from two pancreatic buds that arise from the duodenal part of the foregut, an embryonic tube that is a precursor to the gastrointestinal tract.
 It is of endodermal origin.
 Pancreatic development begins with the formation of a dorsal and ventral pancreatic bud.
 Each joins with the foregut through a duct.
 The dorsal pancreatic bud forms the neck, body, and tail of the developed pancreas, and the ventral pancreatic bud forms the head and uncinate process.

 The definitive pancreas results from rotation of the ventral bud and the fusion of the two buds.
 During development, the duodenum rotates to the right, and the ventral bud rotates with it, moving to a position that becomes more dorsal.
 Upon reaching its final destination, the ventral pancreatic bud is below the larger dorsal bud, and eventually fuses with it.
 At this point of fusion, the main ducts of the ventral and dorsal pancreatic buds fuse, forming the main pancreatic duct.
 Usually, the duct of the dorsal bud regresses, leaving the main pancreatic duct.

 Cellular development

-Pancreatic progenitor cells are precursor cells that differentiate into the functional pancreatic cells, including exocrine acinar cells, endocrine islet cells, and ductal cells.
+Pancreatic progenitor cells are precursor cells that differentiate into the functional pancreatic cells, including exocrine centroacinar cells, endocrine islet cells, and ductal cells.
 These progenitor cells are characterised by the co-expression of the transcription factors PDX1 and NKX6-1.

 The cells of the exocrine pancreas differentiate through molecules that induce differentiation including follistatin, fibroblast growth factors, and activation of the Notch receptor system.
 Development of the exocrine acini progresses through three successive stages.
 These are the predifferentiated, protodifferentiated, and differentiated stages, which correspond to undetectable, low, and high levels of digestive enzyme activity, respectively.

 Pancreatic progenitor cells differentiate into endocrine islet cells under the influence of neurogenin-3 and ISL1, but only in the absence of notch receptor signaling.
 Under the direction of a Pax gene, the endocrine precursor cells differentiate to form alpha and gamma cells.
 Under the direction of Pax-6, the endocrine precursor cells differentiate to form beta and delta cells.
 The pancreatic islets form as the endocrine cells migrate from the duct system to form small clusters around capillaries.
 This occurs around the third month of development, and insulin and glucagon can be detected in the human fetal circulation by the fourth or fifth month of development.

 Function

 The pancreas is involved in blood sugar control and metabolism within the body, and also in the secretion of substances (collectively pancreatic juice) that help digestion.
-These are divided into an "endocrine" role, relating to the secretion of insulin and other substances within pancreatic islets that help control blood sugar levels and metabolism within the body, and an "exocrine" role, relating to the secretion of enzymes involved in digesting substances in the digestive tract.
+These functions are divided into an endocrine role, relating to the secretion of insulin and other hormones within pancreatic islets that help control blood sugar levels and metabolism, and an exocrine role, relating to the secretion of pancreatic digestive enzymes.